 Step 6: Gather Your Embellishments

 One more step before we start assembling these layouts en masse.
 It’s time to get your stickers, ribbons, buttons, brads, fibers, and what not out.
 Since you’ve just gone through your paper, the layout topics and organization are fresh in your mind.
-Now is the time to go through your embellishment collection or if you need to start a collection take a look at Best Scrapbooking Embellishments.
+Now is the time to go through your embellishment collection.

 Put the items you may want to include on your page into the layout stack.
 If you’re not sure it will work, put it in the stack any way.
 You can make a final decision later.
 For smaller items such as eyelets, add a note about what you want to include in your layouts on a slip of paper and stick that with your layout stack.